-- a requirement to hold two times their base salary in Cameco shares and qualifying PSUs by December 31 of the fifth year in their current positions - a notice period of 18 months if they are terminated without cause - a \$5,000 annual allowance for tax advice (\$10,000 in their retirement year) - a requirement to give a minimum notice of three months for resignation or retirement - accelerated vesting of certain equity awards if employment is terminated within 24 months following a change of control (see the summary below for details on compensation upon termination).
+- a requirement to hold two times their base salary in Cameco shares, RSUs and qualifying PSUs by December 31 of the fifth year in their current positions - · a notice period of 18 months if they are terminated without cause - a \$5,000 annual allowance for tax advice (\$10,000 in their retirement year) - a requirement to give a minimum notice of three months for resignation or retirement - accelerated vesting of certain equity awards if employment is terminated within 24 months following a change of control (see the summary below for details on compensation upon termination).

-The table below is a summary of the compensation that would be paid to the named executives if the employment of any of them is terminated.
+The table below is a summary of the compensation that would be paid to the named executives if their employment is terminated.
 We believe the following terms are fair, competitive with the market and based on industry practice.

-Type of termination Severance STI bonus Options PSUs RSUs Benefits Pension Retirement • none none, unless the executive retires on or near the last day of the year three years to vest must be exercised within three years or the original term, whichever is earlier performance is measured to the end of the year of retirement awards are pro-rated to completed months of service all outstanding RSUs are cancelled post-retirement benefits continue until age 65 once the executive turns 65, life insurance, health and dental benefits are reduced and are provided until death credited service no longer earned
+Type of termination Severance STI bonus Options PSUs RSUs Benefits Pension Retirement 1 • none none, unless the executive retires on or near the last day of the year three years to vest must be exercised within three years or the original term, whichever is earlier performance is measured to the end of the year of retirement awards are pro-rated to completed months of service awards are pro-rated to completed months of service post-retirement benefits continue until age 65 once the executive turns 65, life insurance, health and dental benefits are reduced and are provided until death credited service no longer earned